 Withdrawal from All Courses

-Students who must withdraw from the University may do so by dropping all courses via the Web through UNCGenie.
-Students who drop all courses are considered to be withdrawn from the University and must seek reactivation or readmission through Undergraduate Admissions or The Graduate School to return to school in subsequent terms.
+Students who must withdraw from the University may do so by withdrawing from all courses via the Web through UNCGenie.
+Students who withdraw from all courses are considered to be withdrawn from the University and must seek reactivation or readmission through Undergraduate Admissions or The Graduate School to return to school in subsequent terms.

 See the Military Call-Up Policy that governs withdrawal of students called to active duty.